pytherik/pampelwort/README.md

 # Pampelwort

 This is a browser based word guessing game in the languages english, german or latin.
-I recommend using **chrome-browser** to make sure data is stored correctly for statistical purpose (unfixed issues with firefox, untested in safari, opera, ie and edge).
+I recommend using **chrome-browser** to make sure data is stored correctly for
+statistical purpose (unfixed issues with firefox, untested in safari, opera, ie and edge)

 Login
 ![01_login_w600](https://user-images.githubusercontent.com/62411607/194481078-51af127d-f2f6-4367-ad97-a669b56b71f5.png)